Amine-Bassoum/My_Crops/README.md

 this program is used as a module for the project crops

 requirments:
-arduino Mega 2564
+arduino Mega 2564,
-tft screen 3.5"
+tft screen 3.5",
-bluetooth module
+bluetooth module,
-moisture sensor
+moisture sensor,
-tmp34 sensor
+tmp34 sensor,
-photo-resistor
+photo-resistor,
-pH sensor
+pH sensor,

 how to use :
 Connections are labeled in "Connection.png" and "diagram connection.jpg"